 Setup a Digital Ocean server using Meteor Up

-This page documents the process of setting up a digital ocean server for RadGrad based upon Meteor Up.
+This page documents the process of setting up a cloud-based server for RadGrad using Digital Ocean and Meteor Up.

 Configure app/.deploy/mup.js

-Copy the sample.mup.js file to mup.js.
+Copy app/.deploy/sample.mup.js file to mup.js.
 It will look something like this:

 Configure app/.deploy/settings.js

-Copy sample.settings.js to settings.js.
+Copy app/.deploy/sample.settings.js to settings.js.
 Edit this file to include appropriate credentials and other information specific to your deployment.

 Run mup setup